Henkel boss is possible candidate for ABB CEO - report

-ZURICH Switzerland's ABB ABBN.VX will choose a chief executive by mid-June, with the head of one of its automation units and the boss of German consumer goods group Henkel (HNKG_p.DE) the front runners, a Swiss magazine reported.
+ZURICH May 30 Switzerland's ABB will name a chief executive by mid-June, with the head of one of its automation units and the boss of German consumer goods group Henkel the front runners, a Swiss magazine reported.

-The Zurich-based industrial goods group is searching for a new CEO after Joe Hogan announced unexpectedly that he planned to leave the company for private reasons.
+The Zurich-based industrial goods group is searching for a new CEO after Joe Hogan announced unexpectedly last month that he planned to quit the company for private reasons.

 Without citing sources, Swiss weekly business magazine Bilanz said ABB had narrowed its list of candidates down to Ulrich Spiesshofer, who heads its Discrete Automation and Motion (DAM) division and Kasper Rorsted, chief executive of Henkel.